-- Place your Scope measurements at the output of op-amps B and C. Measure relative to 2.5 volts. - Set the time scale to 4 seconds per division - Set the voltage scale for each channel to 500 mV per division. - Make sure the Scope's voltage offset is zero for both channels. - Take a glass slide (wipe off any liquid from a prior experiment) and pipette a small droplet on the slide.
-Make sure not to contaminate the stock solution and use a clean pipette. - Reset your integrator by shorting out the 100 uF capacitor with a wire. - Hold the test strip against the connector and squeeze.
-The pattern on the test strip must mate with that on the connector.
-Yes, this is a little hokey but it seems to work.
-You need to be careful though that the electrodes are aligned and making good contact with the connector. - Refresh the scope screen by hitting "stop" then "run" (or just wait until the screen loops around). - Touch the test strip to the droplet. - The current should rise and then decay over the course of several seconds.
+- Place your Scope measurements at the output of op-amps B and C. Measure relative to 2.5 volts. - Set the time scale to 4 seconds per division - Set the voltage scale for each channel to 500 mV per division. - Make sure the Scope's voltage offset is zero for both channels. - Take disposable dish and pipette a small droplet.
+Make sure not to contaminate the stock solution and use a clean pipette. - Reset your integrator by shorting out the 100 uF capacitor with a wire. - Push the test strip into the connector. - Refresh the scope screen by hitting "stop" then "run" (or just wait until the screen loops around). - Touch the test strip to the droplet. - The current should rise and then decay over the course of several seconds.
 After about 20 seconds since touching the fluid has passed, hit stop and export the data.
 Since a whole screen will last for 40 seconds you have 20 seconds of margin to conduct the experiment and stop the scope before the data scrolls back over itself! - Repeat for different glucose concentrations.
 Since we have limited strips, if you mess one up don't panic.
 Just get as many good data captures as possible.

 For your lab report, show current as a function of time for different concentrations, all superimposed on one plot.
 Also, create a calibration curve for glucose concentration.
-Try plotting the current after a fixed amount of time has passed (20 seconds seems to work and is in-line with what some commercial systems do) as a function of concentration.
-Also try plotting the integral of current (after subtracting off the initial state) after 20 seconds versus concentration.
+Try plotting the current after a fixed amount of time has passed (10 seconds seems to work and is in-line with what some commercial systems do) as a function of concentration.
+Also try plotting the measurement of the integral of current (after subtracting off the initial state) after 10 seconds versus concentration.